 A small South American country that is unexpectedly diverse, Uruguay has fertile rolling grasslands that are ideal for cattle farming, large estancias where gauchos and horses continue to play a major role in day to day life, a wonderful coastline of unspoilt, sandy beaches and, overall, superb and varied riding country.
 Taking you across a variety of these large estancias, over sand dunes and deserted beaches, through palm groves and past inland lakes teeming with wildfowl these rides also include visits to historic Portuguese forts, nights in authentic working estancias and comfortable beachside hotels and a chance to see dolphins, black necked swans, parrots and capybaras (the giant guinea-pig like creatures of the South American wetlands).
 Added to this the company of friendly locals and skilled gauchos who tell you of their lives and traditions, make them a wonderful South American experience.

 Rides are run between October and December and late February to April.
-Set date rides will be confirmed when there are a minimum of 4 and for maximum of 8.
+There are currently 3 different itineraries (please enquire for the Beach & Estancia Ride information and itinerary) and set date rides will be confirmed when there are a minimum of 4 and for maximum of 8.
 Other rides for groups of 4 to 8 people can be run by arrangement from dates to suit on request, subject to availability, during the season above.
 Please call us to discuss dates, your plans and availability.

 Riding: 5-7 hours a day.

 Horses: Uruguayan Criollo breed.

 Riding ability: intermediate riders and above.